iamdtang/skaterdav85.github.io/_posts/2019-01-10-capturing-functions-and-expressions-in-elixir.md

 layout: post
 title: Capturing Functions and Expressions in Elixir
 date: 2019-01-10
-description: This post covers capturing functions and expressions in Elixir.
+description: This post covers capturing functions and expressions in Elixir  to help keep our code more concise.
 image: elixir-thumb.png
 image_alt: Elixir programming language logo
 card_style: summary